 3. Reduce environmental impact.

 Locally owned businesses often make more local purchases for their products, requiring less transportation and outsourcing.
 They typically consume less land, locate closer to residents and create less traffic and air pollution.
-All of this leads to less congestion, less habitat loss and less negative impact on the environment.
+All of this leads to less congestion, less habitat loss and less pollution.
 While this may not impact you immediately, it can definitely impact your children and grandchildren in the future.

 4. Lower your taxes.

 Everyone loves lower taxes, and supporting your local businesses can help do just that.
-Small businesses use land efficiently and have central locations which puts less demand on roads, sewers and safety services.
+With small businesses, more efficient land use and more central locations puts less demand on roads, sewers and safety services.
 Even more, independent businesses often generate more tax revenue per sales dollar.
-This means a greater percentage of local businesses helps to keep your taxes lower, as compared to mega stores.
+This means a greater percentage of local businesses helps to keep your taxes lower, as compared to mega-stores.

 5. Improve your family’s health.

 When it comes to buying produce and choosing places to eat, local food distributors and restaurants are often the healthier choice for yourself and your family.
-According to GrubMarket, buying local food has numerous health benefits—opening you up to the world of organic fruits and vegetables, grass-fed meats, fresh eggs and dairy provided by grass-fed cows.
+According to GrubMarket, buying local foods has numerous health benefits, opening you up to the world of chemical-free fruits and vegetables, grass-fed meats, fresh eggs and dairy provided by grass-fed cows.
 This means you and your family can enjoy a tasty meal, while supporting the local community and choosing the healthiest option.

 When it comes to choosing local businesses, helping the community means helping you, too.
 Whether it’s aiding the economy now or building a better world for future generations, small businesses are here for you.
-But first, they need a little support from you.
+But first, they need a little support too.